Katameros

 NKJV

 Paul, the servant of our Lord Jesus Christ, called to be an apostle, appointed to the Gospel of God.
-A reading from the First Epistle of our teacher Paul to the Corinthians.
+A reading from the Epistle of our teacher Paul to the Ephesians.
 May his blessings be with us.
 Amen.

 The grace of God the Father be with you all.
 Amen.